Immigration Services (Australia)

 Build with

-I was spending between six and ten hours every week on client communications that were purely about status.
+Agents in this position spend between six and ten hours every week on client communications that are purely about status.
 Not advice.
 Not document requests.
 Not strategy discussions.
 Just variations of “your case is in the queue, nothing has changed, I will let you know when it does.”
-Six to ten hours of a MARA-registered agent’s time — time that should have been spent giving immigration advice, preparing submissions, or meeting with new clients — consumed by answering the same question over and over again.
+Six to ten hours of a MARA-registered agent’s time — time that should go to giving immigration advice, preparing submissions, or meeting with new clients — consumed by answering the same question over and over again.

-And it was not just the time spent composing responses.
-Every status enquiry triggered a cascade of additional work.
-I had to check the current case status in HubSpot to make sure nothing had changed since I last looked.
-I had to review my file notes to remember what I had told the client previously, so I did not contradict myself.
-After the call or email, I had to create a file note recording what was communicated — because the Code of Conduct requires you to maintain records of all client communications, and any communication that includes substantive information needs a proper file note.
+And it is not only the time spent composing responses.
+Every status enquiry triggers a cascade of additional work.
+The agent has to check the current case status in HubSpot to confirm nothing has changed since the last look.
+Review the file notes to recall what the client was told previously, to avoid contradiction.
+After the call or email, create a file note recording what was communicated — because the Code of Conduct requires records of all client communications, and any communication that includes substantive information needs a proper file note.

 A five-minute email becomes a fifteen-minute task once you account for the checking, the context-switching, and the compliance obligations.
 Fifteen minutes multiplied by forty clients multiplied by roughly twice a month per client.
 The arithmetic is brutal.